Okimoka/Okimoka.github.io/_posts/2024-11-16-welcome-to-jekyll.markdown

 I think Timewarp is a fantastic step in making molecular simulations more efficient and more transferable.
 It can be easily adapted to fit different purposes, like modifying the MH step to instead run an exploration algorithm as mentioned earlier, and I think this flexibility will be of central importance when integrated into bigger systems.

 It is apparent that throughout the entire way, the authors aimed to choose options that allow the final product to be transferable (like representing molecules in cartesian coordinates rather than all-atom resolution, or choosing normalizing flows which have proven in the past to be great for these purposes).
+And I think this is a perfect application of deep learning methods in this sense.

 Even though the acceptance rate in MH is quite low, Timewarp still achieves a very impressive speedup over traditional MD, while still keeping up regarding results.